 Poetry, she thought, with a sigh,is little more than proseedited forbrevityand line breaks.
 Right now, I’m doing a poetry unit with my fourth graders.
-Most of them dread poetry writing. … Continue Reading Poetry Month: That’s the (Line) Breaks
+Most of them dread poetry writing.
+While it’s no surprise, this news saddens me.
+As someone who prefers to express herself through poetry, I hold the belief that people are much… Continue reading Poetry Month: That’s the (Line) Breaks

 Learning to play with words is an important step for young writers who are learning to create poems.

-My last post was about some of the reflections that I want to remember when I teach any genre of writing, but I also wanted to share more of our … Continue Reading Have Charts, Will Travel.
+My last post was about some of the reflections that I want to remember when I teach any genre of writing, but I also wanted to share more of our poetry workshop and some of the amazing poems students wrote during our time by the lake.
+Teaching poetry in an outdoor education setting to fifth-grade students is… Continue reading Have Charts, Will Travel.
 Mentor texts?
 Even better!

 Naturally, April seems to be the month to introduce poetry units of study as either part of writing or reading workshop, and that is a lovely celebration to look forward to.
 But, why wait until April?
 Why not bring the power of poetry into our workshops from the very beginning of the school year?